SoftwareAG/c8y-docs/content/edge/edge-introduction-bundle/iot-platform.md

 ---
 weight: 40
-title: IoT platform
+title: Cumulocity IoT Edge funtionalities
 layout: redirect
 ---

-Cumulocity IoT Edge comes with three built-in applications - Device Management, Cockpit and Application.

-Since Cumulocity IoT Edge is based on the same software as the cloud-based Cumulocity IoT Core version, the above applications are the same in both versions, with minor restrictions.
+Since Cumulocity IoT Edge is based on the same software as the cloud-based Cumulocity IoT platform version, the included applications are the same in both versions, with minor restrictions.

-Below find an overview on the functionalities of these applications in Cumulocity IoT Edge.

-[DataHub Edge](/datahub/running-datahub-on-the-edge/) is an optional component of Cumulocity IoT Edge, which can be used for storage and analytics over historical data.

-For general information on functionalities and features of the GUI refer to [GUI functionalities and features](/users-guide/getting-started/#gui-features).
+For general information about functionalities and features of Cumulocity IoT platform, see [Cumulocity IoT platform](/welcome/intro-documentation/).

-For information on how to change the user settings of your account refer to [User settings](/users-guide/getting-started/#user-settings).
+Below you can find the links to the most common functionalities of Cumulocity IoT.

 ### Device Management